Glittersdisc/Glittersdisc/README.md

 .
 I may joke about death or say "die" quite a bit , don't take me not replying to you personally I'm very easily distracted or detached myself from others for days so I'll reply when I can , pls don't trauma dump on me randomly.

 .
-If you're -17 or 23+ DNI romaniccaly n especially sexually , don't lie about your age either.
+If you're -17 or 23+ DNI romantically n especially sexually , don't lie about your age either.
 DONT be that type of person.
 It's disgusting.